 Paracas: Relaxing where Peruvians go on vacation

-Before we head off to the Andes and the Incas, it’s time for a few relaxing days in Paracas, a small harbor town south of Lima.
+Before heading to the Andes and the Incas, it’s time for a few relaxing days in Paracas, a small harbor town south of Lima.
 In addition to hotels and resorts with pools and ocean views, the harbor for the speedboats departing to Islas Ballestas is located here.
-The archipelago, which is also called the “small Galapagos Islands,” is home to the Guanay Guano bird, the blue-footed booby, but also the Humboldt penguins and various seals.
-On the way to the archipelago, we pass the famous Nazca Lines, which are impressively visible from the sea in the form of a chandelier.
+The archipelago, also called the “small Galápagos Islands,” is home to the Guanay Guano bird, the blue-footed booby, the Humboldt penguins, and various seals.
+On the way to the archipelago, we passed the famous Nazca Lines, which are impressively visible from the sea in the form of a chandelier.
 Finally, rested from a few hours at the pool, we leave the barren desert region behind and make our way to the kingdom of the Incas.

 Even though it looks like a short distance on the map, the trip by car or bus takes well over 20 hours from the coast to Cusco.
-And yet this travel option is the better choice, at least when it comes to the altitude meters.
+And yet, this travel option is the better choice, at least regarding the altitude meters.
 Because a rapid ascent to the height of Cusco is really exhausting, not only for our bodies.
 Due to lack of time, we nevertheless decided to take the one-hour flight from Lima, which would bring us from sea level to just under 3,500 meters above sea level.
 The first symptoms of the so-called altitude sickness then were promptly noticeable.
 “It permanently feels like someone is sitting on my chest,” Daan recalls.
 “Breathing is difficult.
-I was always a little dizzy, and getting enough sleep is actually unthinkable.”
+I was always a little dizzy, and getting enough sleep was actually unthinkable.”

 So shifting down a gear, scheduling twice as much time for any activities, and drinking tea made from coca leaves is what the motto is.
 That’s the best way to endure the first few days.
 But our program knows no consideration.
-And so we explore already the first day the partly very well preserved Inca cities and temples in the so-called Sacred Valley, which is very photogenically embedded in the impressive mountains of the Peruvian Andes.
+And so, we explored, already the first day, the partly very well-preserved Inca cities and temples in the so-called Sacred Valley, which is very photogenically embedded in the impressive mountains of the Peruvian Andes.

 Machu Picchu – THE highlight of our Peru trip